t-cmath/t-cmath.github.io/index.md

 Powered by [Typora](https://typora.io) & [GitHub Pages](https://pages.github.com/).

-Distributed under MIT License（code），CC-BY 4.0 License（text）.
+Distributed under MIT License（code），CC-BY 4.0 License（text）.（Only for contents under the "timeline" & "info" categories.
+Some material might come from the Internet.
+If there is an infringement, please contact t_cmath@outlook.com.）